 In an increasingly data-driven world, this is a critical piece of the small-business puzzle, with the best options aiming for clarity – letting you spend less time cobbling insights together and more time engaging your community.
 But, the CRM landscape is large, and with so many options, getting started can feel daunting.
-Even deciding which type of CRM software for small business is right for you may not be easy.
+Even deciding which type of CRM software is right for you may not be easy.

-Collaborative – To help teams within your company work together more seamlessly
+Collaborative – To help teams within your company work together more seamlessly.

-Operational – Automated, tactical solutions that make your customer experience better
+Operational – Automated, tactical solutions that make your customer experience better.

-Analytical – Providing insight into customer behavior, helping you steer toward greater results
+Analytical – Providing insight into customer behavior, helping you steer toward greater results.